-The Ocean Cleanup won the Heyerdahl Award 2017, for the combination of technological innovation, awarenessrising and addressing the global problem of marine litter.
+The Ocean CleanUp is given the award for its combination of technological innovation, and raising awareness and addressing the global problem of marine litter.

 Eidesvik AS won the Thor Heyerdahl Award 2011.
 The Norwegian shipping company won the prestigeous environmental award because of their groundbreaking adaption of fuel cell technology in offshore service vessels and use of LNG